Far-right AfD calls for 'normal' Germany at conference | DW | 10.04.2021

 At the conference, the party also approved a resolution on the management of the coronavirus pandemic.
 In it, it called for an end to lockdowns and said that protection against infection should be left up to the "responsible citizens."

-The resolution also accused Germany's ruling parties of creating a "politics of fear," while rejecting even indirect pressure to be vaccinated or take tests.
+The resolution also accused Germany's ruling parties of creating a "politics of fear" while rejecting even indirect pressure for people to be vaccinated or tested.

-Björn Höcke, the party leader in the state of Thuringia, even spoke of the pandemic having been created by tests.
+Björn Höcke, the party leader in the state of Thuringia, even suggested that the pandemic had been created through tests.
 "Testing and the amount of testing has led to us having a pandemic in the first place," he said.
 "Without testing, it would be nothing more than an infection."

-Höcke belongs to a branch of the party that is under surveillance from authorities as a possible extremist movement.
+Höcke belongs to a branch of the party that is under surveillance by the authorities as a possible extremist movement.
 At a conference in the western town of Kalkar in November, he came under verbal attack from Meuthen, who is seen as holding more moderate views.

 The AfD, founded in 2013 as a party opposed to the euro currency, is currently the biggest opposition group in the Bundestag.
-But other parties have completely rejected the idea of forming a coalition with it after the national elections in view of its hard-line stances opposing immigration and European solidarity, among other things.
+But other parties have completely rejected the idea of forming a coalition with AfD after the national elections in view of its stances on immigration and European solidarity, among other issues.